Yuen Kum Fai: Quality management

-He introduces and tests the presence of interaction effects among service quality attributes.
+Yuen introduces and tests the presence of interaction effects among service quality attributes.
 The interactions are noted to contain additive, synergistic or compensatory effects on customer satisfaction.
 This finding supports and extends Kano model which mainly considers the linear and non-linear effects of an attribute but not the interaction effects of different attributes.

 Consumer behaviour during the COVID-19 pandemic

-He reviews the psychological causes influencing the spread of panic buying.
+Yuen reviewed the psychological causes influencing the spread of panic buying.
 Panic buying is a niche area of consumer behavioural studies that has gained renewed attention from academics in light of the COVID-19 pandemic.
 The review shows that panic buying is influenced by (1) perceived threat and scarcity of products;(2) fear of the unknown;(3) coping behaviour and (4) social influence and social trust.
-His comments on the causes for delays in delivery orders caused by the pandemic are also published on Today (Singapore newspaper).
+His comments on the causes for delays in delivery orders caused by the pandemic are also published on Today, a local newspaper.

 Sustainable management

-His research mainly links sustainable management with organisational performance.
+Yuen's research mainly links sustainable management with organisational performance.
 This includes examining its critical success factors, antecedents, contingency factors, implementation strategy and influence on stakeholders' satisfaction and loyalty.